thelonehegelian/starknet-erc20-balance/README.md

 npm start <startingBlock> <numberOfBlocksToProcess>
 ```

+The results of the script run are saved in the data folder.

 ## Algorithm

 The algorithm is a bit dumb.
 It goes throught the blocks, then transactions, gets the sender_address and uses that to get the balance sender balance of ERC20 tokens.